MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] D. Watering Frequency. `This is correct because Watering Frequency is a relevant feature that can influence plant growth.`
 - [x] E. Sunlight Exposure. `This is correct because Sunlight Exposure is a relevant feature that can influence plant growth.`

-## Q: Identifying Examples of Clustering
+## Q32: Identifying Examples of Clustering

 > Determine whether each of the following scenarios is an example of clustering.